 When you see a good design, you immediately and unconsciously can trust whoever is behind that design.
 This is a crucial element which a lot of people tend to forget about design, and why it should be given so much attention.

-DesignModo is one of the web design blogs I come across very very often due to a very intelligent tactic they have.
+DesignModo is one of the blogs I come across very very often due to a very intelligent tactic they have.
 They run two of the most popular web design groups around.
 One on LinkedIn and one on Google+, so I frequently see their posts.

 Not that it's a bad thing mind you.